credativ/sqlreduce/docs/howitworks.md

 SELECT pg_database.reltuples / 1000 FROM pg_database, pg_class WHERE 0 < ((pg_database.reltuples / 1000)) ✔
 ```

-SQLreduce often tries to remove whole subtrees to quickly find a result, in
-this case the entire target list is removed:
+Now the entire target list is removed:

 ```
 SELECT FROM pg_database, pg_class WHERE 0 < ((pg_database.reltuples / 1000)) ✔